sjkelleyjr/Deadlock/chapters/chapter_01.md

 After Vincent left, Alex looked at Mack.
 "Adoption metrics?"

 "Already on it," Mack said.
 "My script is generating login data, task creation data, and usage analytics.
-By tomorrow morning, we'll have the best adoption metrics in all of ByteSauce."
+By tomorrow morning, we'll have the best adoption metrics in the entire company."